 Main aims for broadband development

 The Agenda Portugal Digital - Portugal’s Action Plan for Digital Transition was updated in 2021.
-It aims at development of a digital infrastructure that allows citizens to take advantage of the new opportunities offered by technologies, yet does not set any more concrete aims related to broadband infrastructure.
+It aims to develop a digital infrastructure that allows citizens to take advantage of the new opportunities offered by technologies, yet does not set any more concrete aims related to broadband infrastructure.
 The plan comprises three main pillars of action and a catalyst dimension:

 Connectivity and infrastructure are mentioned as one of the catalysts.